-- 1. Decide how you want to execute the script.
+- Decide how you want to execute the script.
 If you want to run the script immediately from the command line, enter it surrounded by quotes as a parameter to the wsadmin -c command.
 To save the script for repeated use, compose it in a file and execute it with the wsadmin -f command.
 If you want to compose and run the script interactively, issue the wsadmin command without the -c or -f flags.
-For more information about executing scripts, see "Launching scripting clients" on page 29. - 2.
-Write an AdminApp script command statement to perform a task, for example: \$AdminApp command
+For more information about executing scripts, see Launching scripting clients. - Write an AdminApp script command statement to perform a task, for example: \$AdminApp command - 3.
+Save the configuration changes with the following command: